intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 This tutorial is designed to get you off-to-the races with cross-cloud Kubeflow.
 If you don't already have a username and password for Google Cloud & Azure from the instructor gohead and get one.

+**Note: If you're looking at this and the images are broken [click here](https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/blob/master/multi-cloud/README.md)**

 ## Motivation

+## Solution guide

+If at any point you get lost, that's totally normal.
+Feel free to look the solution fancy (we use bash!) [solution shell script https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/blob/master/multi-cloud/solution.sh](https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/blob/master/multi-cloud/solution.sh).

 ## Set up